Rekrut

 Rekrut (German for 'recruit') is a military designation in German-speaking countries.
 It was also used historically in the 18th- and 19th-century Russian Empire (see Conscription in the Russian Empire).
 In Germany, it characterizes newly recruited or sought personnel during an initial period of basic military training.
-However, in Austria, Switzerland, and some other countries, Rekrut is the lowest rank of enlisted soldier, comparable to NATO OR-1.
+However, in Austria, Switzerland, and some other countries, Rekrut is the lowest rank of enlisted soldier.

 Etymology

 Rekrut was derived from the French recruter (to seek new soldiers), and recrue (recruit).
 The noun entered the German language in the 17th century.